 NOTE: Applications must be notarized before being submitted.

 Campers are only allowed 1 rodeo event for camp this year.
-Please register by June 1st, 2019 ( we are limiting the number of campers due to combing jr. and sr. camps this year.)
+You must register by June 1st, 2019 ( we are limiting the number of campers due to combing jr. and sr. camps this year.)

-Junior High Camp — Registration Fee: $120 Jr Camp Application
+Junior High & Senior High Camp — Registration Fee: $150

 An additional stall fee of $25 will be collected per stall for anyone bringing horses.